The Reason Behind Our Sales Increases

 “When is a cosmetics company considered more than just makeup?” the publication asks.
 “When history illustrates that a brand has consistently stepped up to help the administration and citizens of the United States of America.
 Merle Norman Cosmetics was founded by Merle Nethercutt Norman during the Great Depression in 1931.
 In WWII, Merle Norman was called to duty to manufacture machine gun oil and camouflage sticks.
 She was proud to help her fellow Americans and soldiers on the front line.
 2020 is no different.”

 Merle Norman had always been an in-person experience – but the lockdowns changed that, too.
 In 2019, Merle Norman had launched an e-commerce store to sell the Merle Norman product line to our customers, anytime and anywhere.
-Franchise owners benefit from these sales as well, as the platform encourages our online shoppers to choose their local Merle Norman franchise stores to shop from.
+Franchise owners benefit from these increased online sales as well, as the platform encourages our online shoppers to choose their local Merle Norman franchise stores to shop from.

 This ability to have a profitable revenue stream allowed our franchise owners to recover far more swiftly.
-Online sales soared throughout the height of the crisis, and even now, as things have begun to get back to normal, online sales still account for a growing number of our franchise owners’ overall sales.
+Online sales soared throughout the height of the crisis, and even now, as things have begun to get back to normal, increased online sales still account for a growing number of our franchise owners’ overall sales.

 The real reason why Merle Norman has swiftly recovered from the crisis and continues to experience strong sales is that people love our products.